adamgligor/adamgligor.github.io/_posts/2018-05-01-calling-stored-procs.md

 So I want to call this proc by supplying the first argument and using the default for the second.

-With sql management studio, I choose `script stored procedure to new query window` and get this script:
+From sql management studio, right click the stored proc and choose `script stored procedure as > create to > new query window`.

+The generated script is this:

 ```sql
 DECLARE @RC INT